-At Disney California Adventure the booths are located on Buena Vista Street near Carthay Circle, near the entrance to Cars Land and at Paradise Pier near King Triton’s Carousel.
+At Disney California Adventure, the booths are located on Buena Vista Street near Carthay Circle, near the entrance to Cars Land and at Pixar Pier across from Jessie's Critter Carousel.
 The kiosks usually look like a podium with an umbrella and have cast members waiting to serve you and answer any questions.

-If you use a wheelchair or scooter you do NOT need DAS at Disneyland.
+If you use a wheelchair or scooter for mobility and have no other issues that impact your ability to ride, you do NOT need DAS at Disneyland.
 Guests using a scooter or wheelchair can either wait in a standard queue, use a separate accessible queue or receive a return time that is comparable to the current wait time, depending on the attraction.
 Many lines in Disney California Adventure are wheelchair accessible.
-Pick up a Guide for Guests with Disabilities from Guest Relations to get an overview of services, facilities, companion restrooms and the Mobility Access details for each ride.
+In some cases, modified ride vehicles are available that can accommodate the ECV itself, so the rider never has to transfer at all.

 What can we do while we wait for our ride time?